ajain1990/temprepo/README.md

 #### FIST BuildTool
 It is the initial and the crucial phase where all the FIST points which are mentioned inside comment (\<aoFISTpoint\> .. \</aoFISTpoint\>) gets converted into code.

 It takes the directory in which FIST points need to be enabled, then it copies the directory with the name either suggested by user or it would be named as  \<src dir\>_aofistenable.
-Once the directory is cloned/copied, then it switches to that directory and iterates through each file and tries to examine the pattern briefed below.
+Once the directory is copied, then it switches to that directory and iterates through each file and tries to examine the pattern briefed below.

 ```
 /* <aoFISTPoint>